 USMCA is finally a done deal after Democrats sign off.
-Here’s what’s in it.
+Here’s what’s in ‘NAFTA 2.0.’

 The White House has yet to release a final copy of USMCA, so not all details are known.
 This deal was first announced in September 2018, but Democrats demanded several changes since then.
 The latest full version of the text was released publicly in May, which does not include numerous changes negotiated in recent days.
 One of the biggest question marks is what date the new provisions will take effect on.

-Here’s a rundown of what’s we know is in the “new NAFTA” so far.
+Here’s a rundown of what we know is in the “new NAFTA” so far.

 New name.
 Goodbye NAFTA.
 The new deal will be known as USMCA.
 Trump, who cares deeply about branding, wanted a new name since he campaigned on ripping up NAFTA.
 He suggested “USMC,” in honor of the U.S. Marine Corps, but in the end, USMCA won out.